The Time Machine (2002 film): Critical reaction

 The film holds a 28% rating on Rotten Tomatoes based on 156 reviews with an average rating of 4.79/10.
-The site's critical consensus reads "This Machine has all the razzle-dazzles of modern special effects, but the movie takes a turn for the worst when it switches from a story about lost love to a confusing action-thriller."
+The site's critical consensus reads, "This Machine has all the razzle-dazzles of modern special effects, but the movie takes a turn for the worse when it switches from a story about lost love to a confusing action-thriller."
 Metacritic assigned the film a weighted average score of 42 out of 100, based on 33 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 William Arnold of the Seattle Post-Intelligencer, who was somewhat positive about the film, wrote that it lost some of the simplicity and charm of the 1960 George Pal film by adding characters such as Jeremy Irons' "über-morlock".
 He praised actor Guy Pearce's "more eccentric" time traveler and his transition from an awkward intellectual to a man of action.
 Victoria Alexander of Filmsinreview.com wrote that "The Time Machine is a loopy love story with good special effects but a storyline that's logically incomprehensible," noting some "plot holes" having to deal with Hartdegen and his machine's cause-and-effect relationship with the outcome of the future.
 Jay Carr of the Boston Globe wrote: "The truth is that Wells wasn't that penetrating a writer when it came to probing character or the human heart.
 His speculations and gimmicks were what propelled his books.
 The film, given the chance to deepen its source, instead falls back on its gadgets."

 Some critics praised the special effects, declaring the film visually impressive and colorful, while others thought the effects were poor.
-Roger Ebert of the Chicago Sun-Times scorned the film, and found the Morlock animation cartoonish and unrealistic, because of their manner of leaping and running.
+Roger Ebert of the Chicago Sun-Times scorned the film and found the Morlock animation cartoonish and unrealistic because of their manner of leaping and running.
 Ebert notes the contrast in terms of the social/racial representation of the attractive Eloi between the two films, between the "dusky sun people" of this version and the Nordic race in the George Pal film.
 Aside from its vision of the future, the film's recreation of New York at the turn of the century won it some praise.
-Bruce Westbrook of the Houston Chronicle writes "The far future may be awesome to consider, but from period detail to matters of the heart, this film is most transporting when it stays put in the past."
+Bruce Westbrook of the Houston Chronicle writes, "The far future may be awesome to consider, but from period detail to matters of the heart, this film is most transporting when it stays put in the past."